LenneDalben/StardewValleyModsGPL/Joja Always Has Seeds/README.md

 As it says on the tin, with Joja Always Has Seeds, JojaMart will sell seeds all year round.
 There are some seeds JojaMart doesn't carry in vanilla game; they still won't (refer to the wiki page on Crops).
 You'll receive a one-time letter from Morris when you install the mod advertising the change in stock.

+There are preview images in the download, but they're quite large so they're listed at the bottom of the description. :)

 Compatibility

 With  Lore-Friendly Joja Prices you'll see discounted prices for the seeds, before and after becoming a Joja member!